 Present value case basis reserves and IBNR of the unpaid claims and allocated adjustment expenses are presented in column 07.
-The discount rate used in the present value calculations must be stated as a footnote in the exhibit or clearly identified in the AAR.
 The underlying rule to be respected with the completion of the UCLR Analysis Exhibit is that the amounts shown should correspond to those calculated by the Appointed Actuary in the AAR.
 Do not add any PfAD to this column.